Skip to main content

 Is the classroom scoreboard free?

 Yes.
-No signup, no ads, no paywall.
+No ads, no paywall.
 It runs entirely in your browser.

 Do scores save if I close the browser?